-Data guru Ben Mayhew has simulated every possible result from the remaining 92 games and calculated each club's range of possible final league positions - in addition to probabilities for each standing.
+Mayhew has also simulated every possible result from the remaining games and calculated the probabilities of each club's possible final positions.

 How it works

 Each club’s attacking and defensive strength have been rated using an expected goals model, which measures the quality of chances they create and allow.

 These ratings were then used to simulate the rest of the season 10,000 times to measure the probability of each club finishing in each league position.